-Options in this form are simple; the user should press Make Map - Select stations in order to select his (previously prepared) text file containing the geographical coordinates of his network.
-The name and location of the file is arbitrary, the user will be guided to browse.
-The file should be an ascii file with three columns, Station Name, Latitude, Longitude, separated by spaces.
+Options in this form are simple; the user should press Make Map - Select stations in order to select his (previously prepared) text file containing the geographical coordinates of the network.
+The name and location of the file is displayed at the Selected Station File section.
+The GUI will select the file automatically, if a file with \.stn extension exists in ISOLA installation folder.
+If the user wants to change it he can browse to select a different file.
+The file should be an ascii file with three columns, Station Name, Latitude, Longitude, separated by spaces without any header.
 The Station Name should have 3 characters.
-If it is longer a warning is issued and the station name is reduced to the first three characters.
-Pressing Make Map - Select stations (and assuming that M_MAP is properly installed) a map of the station distribution is created, and the user can select the stations he wants to include in the inversion.
+If it is longer a warning is issued and the station name is reduced to the first three characters, caution is needed since station names like for example, ABCD, ABCF will result in the same station name for both, ABC, causing problems.
+Pressing Make Map - Select stations (and assuming that M MAP is properly installed) a map of the station distribution is created, and the user can select the stations he wants to include in the inversion.
 Selection of the stations is done using the left mouse button; the last station should be picked using the right mouse button.
 After pressing the right mouse button a warning window comes up with the total number of the selected stations.
-Later during the inversion stage, if necessary, the user can again "deselect" some stations, i.e.

-to remove them from the inversion process, but once the station was selected the corresponding seismograms must be provided.
+Later during the inversion stage, if necessary, the user can again "deselect" some stations, i.e. to remove them from the inversion process, but once the station was selected the corresponding seismograms must be provided.

+\ Sometimes when stations are too close clicking on one of them may result in selection of both, to avoid this, a parameter has been added (default value 0.1) in Stationselect form adjusting this (making smaller) could remove the above problem.
 After finishing the selection of the stations the user should just press Exit on the Station Selection form.
 Doing this the GUI will create files like stations.isl, station.dat, source.dat (in GREEN folder) and allstat.dat in INVERT folder.